ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 * The **Organisation details** section, displaying the organisation's information and allowing it to be edited.
 * The **Systems** tab, displaying the list of systems registered for the organisation (see :ref:`community__manage_organisation__systems`)
 * The **Users** tab, displaying the list of users for the organisation (see :ref:`community__manage_organisation__users`).
-* The **REST API keys** tab, visible if the test bed's :ref:`REST API<api>` is enabled by your test bed's administrator, allowing you to view and manage the organisation's API keys (see :ref:`community__manage_organisation__api_keys`).
+* The **REST API keys** tab, visible if the Test Bed's :ref:`REST API<api>` is enabled by your Test Bed's administrator, allowing you to view and manage the organisation's API keys (see :ref:`community__manage_organisation__api_keys`).

 The **Organisation details** section displays the organisation's information in an editable form in which you can modify its **short name**, **full name**,